-B. At Best, the Final Rules Create a Two-Tiered System that Undermines Seamless and Equal Access to Care for Many Women

-For many women of reproductive age, their well-woman visits are their primary, if not exclusive, contact with the health care system.
-ACOG GUIDELINES at 201.
-Yet, absent a preliminary injunction, the Final Rules could remove contraceptive coverage under the health plan that covers a woman's other routine health services, or could remove coverage for the form of contraception that is most appropriate for her.
+B. At Best, the Final Rules Create a Two-Tiered System that Undermines Seamless and Equal Access to Care for Many Women threaten to remove contraceptive coverage under the health plan that covers a woman's other routine health services, or to remove coverage for the form of contraception that is most appropriate for her.
 Upon an exemption claimed by her employer, a woman would be pushed into a two-tiered system of insurance coverage - one for her overall health needs and one limited to contraceptive care (if such option is even available) - or be forced to pay out of pocket for these services.
 By requiring women to seek out alternative coverage (or forego coverage entirely) for what is and should be a routine health care service, the Final Rules contravene the Supreme Court's express directive that women covered by insurance plans of any employer objecting to contraceptive coverage still "receive full and equal health coverage, including contraceptive coverage."
 Zubik v.
 Burwell, 136 S. Ct.
 1557, 1560 (2016).
 As Justice Sotomayor aptly recognized in her concurring opinion in that case: